 Opening hours: 8 am – 5 pm

 If you are into photography, you will love Old City!
 A calm and peaceful place to wander around which presents a photo opportunity at every turn and by no doubt one of the best places to visit in Yazd.
 You can walk around the houses and through alleyways for hours and not get tired.
 Narrow streets, the amazing color of the walls and the structure of the buildings are all delightful.
 Muddy alleys, arches that connect walls and rooftops and historic atmosphere all give you a time travel feeling.
 The families live in the houses built inside the protecting walls, behind the richly decorated doors.
-There are many little shops, cafes and museums that could be found by exploring the narrow streets of Old City.
+There are many little shops, cafes, and museums that could be found by exploring the narrow streets of Old City.
 While exploring Yazd’s famous Old Town, stop by the Art House Café; a nice and lovely place for having drinks and meals with a spectacular view from the rooftop.
-For having a memorable day at the Old City, find a traditional bakery, buy some of the fresh and tasty breads.
+For having a memorable day at the Old City, find a traditional bakery, buy some of the fresh and tasty bread.
 Then sit in the park with its pomegranate surrounding trees, watch the kids playing hide and seek and get ready for the next destination.

 Opening hours: 24/7